ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

 We use the ``color`` property to brighten the text and to scale it slightly larger when the list item is the current item.
-By applying a `Behavior </sdk/apps/qml/QtQuick/Behavior/>`__ to the property, we animate the actions of selecting and deselecting list items.
+By applying a :ref:`Behavior <sdk_qtquick_behavior>` to the property, we animate the actions of selecting and deselecting list items.

-We use a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ type to download XML data when users tap a category list element:
+We use a :ref:`MouseArea <sdk_qtquick_mousearea>` type to download XML data when users tap a category list element:

 .. code:: qml